LDT TEACHING ASSISTANT (TA) PROGRAM

 Guest lectures will be presented in the following four phases.
 Each phase must be successfully completed before progressing:

-Apprentice will present one lecture and/or demonstration mutually agreed upon by the Apprentice, assigned Instructor, and program coordinator prior to the start of the workshop.
+The Apprentice will present one lecture and/or demonstration mutually agreed upon by the Apprentice, assigned Instructor, and program coordinator before the start of the workshop.

-On at least two separate occasions, the Apprentice will present up to three lectures and/or demonstrations mutually agreed upon by the Apprentice, assigned Instructor, and program coordinator prior to the start of the workshop.
+On at least two separate occasions, the Apprentice will present up to three lectures and/or demonstrations mutually agreed upon by the Apprentice, assigned Instructor, and program coordinator before the start of the workshop.

-On at least two separate occasions, the Apprentice will present up to three lectures and/or demonstrations given by the assigned Instructor on the night prior to each presentation.
+On at least two separate occasions, the Apprentice will present up to three lectures and/or demonstrations given by the assigned Instructor the night before each presentation.

-In order to ensure that the Apprentice is completely prepared for Instructing an entire class, the Apprentice must be prepared to present all lectures and/or demonstrations to the entire class at least once (lecture notes and outlines for the entire class must have been submitted by this time).
-The assigned Instructor will inform the Apprentice which lectures and/or demonstrations he/she will be presenting just prior to the actual lecture and/or demonstration.
+To ensure that the Apprentice is completely prepared for Instructing an entire class, the Apprentice must be prepared to present all lectures and/or demonstrations to the entire class at least once (lecture notes and outlines for the entire class must have been submitted by this time).
+The assigned Instructor will inform the Apprentice which lectures and/or demonstrations he/she will present just before the actual lecture and/or demonstration.

 - Excellent: 5 points